jesalshah14/FSEProject/README.md

 ### Project Objective

     The objective of this project is to create a Keep Note Application which helps users to take notes of different categories & reminder for each note.

 ### Application Overview

     1. A user will have to login first or register.
     2. A user should be able to register him/herself by providing required details.
     3. A user can perform crud on notes.
 A note can be associated with a particular category & reminders.
     4. Note has two views card & list.
-In list view notes are categorised based on their states not-started,started & completed.
-       Category & Reminder have only card view.
+In list view notes are categorised based on their states not-started,started & completed.Category & Reminder have only card view.
     5. A user can perform crud on categories.
     6. A user can perform crud on reminders.
     7. A user can also view his profile & edit it.